mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 The plot Calibrated Workspace check-box will enable user to plot vanadium curves and Ceria peaks.
-For Ceria peaks there will be two workspace generated and plotted, one for each bank, whereas for a cropped calibration there will only be only one workspace generated and plotted, depending on the selected bank or provided Spectrum IDs.
+For Ceria peaks there will be two workspaces generated and plotted, one for each bank, whereas for a cropped calibration there will only be one workspace generated and plotted, depending on the selected bank or provided Spectrum IDs.
 The workspace contains difc and tzero data which is then utilised to plot the Ceria peaks per bank, the graph will plot Peaks